 your system from the command line.

-socket at the given host and port number.
-The number
+socket at the given host and port number (see --listen).
+The

 The connecting lircd instance will receive IR events from the lircd

 instance it connects to.
-To connect to multiple servers, add them with a
+To connect to multiple servers, add them as a

 comma separated list.

 If started as user root, lircd drops it privileges and runs as user <uid>